How old do you have to be at the CORE without a parent?

 Various areas of the CORE have clothing requirements:

-• Gym and Turf: Close-toed shoes are required.
+- Gym and Turf: Close-toed shoes are required.

-• CORE Play: Socks are required on the CORE Play structure.
+- CORE Play: Socks are required on the CORE Play structure.

-• Aquatics: Appropriate swimwear must be worn.
+- Aquatics: Appropriate swimwear must be worn.

-• Fitness: Close-toed athletic shoes and modest athletic attire is required.
+- Fitness: Close-toed athletic shoes and modest athletic attire is required.

 Please see the Member Handbook for a complete list of rules regarding proper attire at the CORE.

 Instructors and coaches for Adaptive Recreation programs are comprised of various CORE staff from multiple divisions including, but not limited to sports, aquatics and fitness, and independent contractors.
-Parents are caregivers are also encouraged to participate or assist as needed to help CORE staff get to know the participant.
+Parents and caregivers are also encouraged to participate or assist as needed to help CORE staff get to know the participant.
 The success of our programs relies heavily on committed volunteers.

 Yes.
 Volunteers play a valuable role in the lives of the participants.
 You will serve as a mentor, teacher, support, and a friend for the participants you come in contact with.
 Lessons taught will help foster self-confidence, independence, sportsmanship, and responsibility.
 Dedicated and caring volunteers are important in the success of CORE Adaptive Recreation Programs.
 Besides helping us keep the cost of programs low to participants, you help represent the CORE, its values and are a driving force in participation in future programs.